Efficient inventory management made easy

 Careful follow-up as the basis for precise results

-Once the census has been completed, the collected data is systematically processed and evaluated.
-The aim is to analyze deviations in a comprehensible manner, consolidate results and create a sound basis for inventory valuation and the annual financial statements.
+Once stocktaking has been completed, the collected data is processed and evaluated in a structured manner.
+The objective is to analyse discrepancies in a transparent way, consolidate the results and establish a reliable basis for inventory valuation and the preparation of the annual financial statements.

 Data comparison and difference analysis:

-The actual stock levels recorded are compared with the target data from merchandise management or ERP systems.
-Conspicuous deviations are flagged and checked for relevance.
-If necessary, a targeted recount is carried out to validate the data.
+The recorded stock levels are compared with the target data from merchandise management or ERP systems.
+Any noticeable discrepancies are identified and assessed for relevance.
+If required, a targeted recount is conducted to verify and confirm the data.

 Error correction and root cause analysis:

-Any differences identified are analyzed with regard to possible causes - such as transmission errors, incorrect allocations or multiple entries.
-The resulting correction ensures that the final values are plausible, consistent and auditable.
+Any identified discrepancies are analysed to determine possible causes, such as data transfer errors, incorrect allocations or duplicate entries.
+The subsequent corrections ensure that the final figures are plausible, consistent and suitable for audit purposes.

 Documentation and audit-proof archiving:

-Results, corrections and inspection notes are fully documented and stored in an audit-proof manner in accordance with the requirements for traceability and auditability.
-This creates transparency and meets the requirements of internal and external audits.
+Results, corrections and review notes are documented in full and stored in an audit-ready manner in line with requirements for traceability and verification.
+This ensures transparency and fulfils the expectations of both internal and external audits.

 Evaluation and derivation of optimization potentials:

-Meaningful inventory reports are created from the cleansed data.
-These not only serve to evaluate the inventory, but also provide insights into process weaknesses, structural anomalies or training requirements and thus form a basis for continuous improvements.
+Meaningful inventory reports are generated from the validated data.
+These reports support the evaluation of stock levels and also provide insights into process weaknesses, structural inconsistencies or potential training needs.
+In this way, they form a sound basis for continuous improvement within stocktaking procedures.

-Consistent follow-up strengthens the reliability of inventory values and forms the basis for well-founded decisions in inventory management, procurement and process optimization.
+Consistent follow-up enhances the reliability of inventory values and provides a solid foundation for informed decisions in inventory management, procurement and process optimisation.

 Inventory checklist for companies - now available as PDF